How to Easily Start Geraniums from Cuttings

 Your geranium cuttings should be placed in an area with bright, indirect light, as direct sunlight can be too harsh and potentially harm them.

 Adequate air circulation is also crucial to prevent mold or fungal issues.
-Be sure to use clean, sterile containers or trays to hold the cuttings, and avoid letting them sit in standing water.
+To hold the cuttings, be sure to use clean, sterile containers or trays and avoid letting them sit in standing water.

 Geraniums are tender perennials that tolerate temperatures of 45°F or higher, and temperatures between 55°-65°F are ideal when growing geraniums indoors.